ZYJLiu/solana-fork/docs/src/developing/gaming/hello-world-unity.md

 ---
 title: Hello World example Solana
-description: A tiny game that shows how game can interact with the solana block chain
+description: A tiny game that shows how game can interact with the Solana block chain
 ---

 # Hello World On Chain game with Unity